This post may contain affiliate links for your convenience, which means I will be compensated if you make a purchase after clicking on my links.

-The first things a puppy needs to learn are basic manners, his name, potty training, and not to bite your hands with those sharp teeth.
-A puppy needs to learn socialization skills, including people, places, and things.
+So what is the first thing you should train your puppy?
+How about good manners, their name, potty training, and not to bite your hands with those sharp teeth?
+It’s also important to teach your puppy socialization skills, including people, places, and things.

-Here is a great video from McCann dogs that helps create a puppy training schedule, starting at 8 weeks old, 9 weeks old, and 10-16 weeks old.
+Here is a great video from McCann Dogs that helps create a puppy training schedule, starting at 8 weeks old, 9 weeks old, and 10-16 weeks old.

 Spirit Dog Training has a Ultimate Puppy Program Bundle that includes everything you need to get you started training your puppy.